lihaoyi/macropy/readme.md

 parsimonious macro: short, easy to read and write. `dumpid` presents a `~~>` arrow instead of `log's` `->` arrow so that you can immediately distinguish the two.
 We hasten to emphasize that `trace` is much more complete: able to handle statements, whereas `dump` and `dumpid` can only handle expressions.
+Understanding how the `dump` and `dumpid` macros are implemented is a stepping stone to understanding how to implement the macros in the `tracing` package.

 The following are examples of using it.